 Australia on parade

-During their two-month stay in Australia the Queen and Prince Philip were shown a bewildering variety of people, places and products.
+During their 2-month stay in Australia the Queen and Prince Philip were shown a bewildering variety of people, places and products.

 Australia was displayed as a youthful and vigorous place, a land of endless resources and possibilities.
 There were displays of youngsters en masse in most major cities.
 Children danced, sang, performed gymnastics and presented flowers to the Queen.